Jerry-Master/lung-tumour-study/preprocessing/README.md

 * Centroids: For evaluation purposes the centroids of the cells are precomputed and stored as a table (CSV) with the columns X, Y and class.
 * Hovernet JSON: The output of the hovernet model comes with a JSON that has extra information like the position of the centroids or the contours.

+There is yet another format for storing graph nodes:

+* `.graph.csv`: Stores extracted attributes of cells and saves them in a csv.
+Current attributes are: (X,Y) center of bounding box, area, perimeter, gray level variance and RGB histogram.

 ## Files description

 The supported conversions and their corresponding implementations are: